clj-easy/graal-docs/CLJ-1472/README.md

 10000000
 ```

-It seems neither patch cause a performance regression
+It seems neither patch cause a performance regression.
-And the numbers are more realistic now

 ## Other Workarounds